 Webb Report on OPSI complaint handling

 Phillip Webb, Expert Member of the Advisory Panel on Public Sector Information (APPSI), has carried out a review of OPSI’s complaint handling process under the PSI Regulations.
-OPSI, part of The National Archives, will be implementing Phillip’s recommendations in the coming months.
+OPSI, part of The National Archives, reviewed and updated its procedures in response to Phillip’s report

-The report has been published (March 2011) on the APPSI website.
+The report was published (March 2011) on the APPSI website.